mjl-/sherpaweb/README.md

 	(cd assets && zip -r0 ../assets.zip .) && sh -c 'cat assets.zip >>sherpaweb'

-Now run sherpaweb, we run it like this (we have nginx in front, proxying requests from port 80 to port 8080):
+Now run sherpaweb, we run it like this:

 	./sherpaweb -addr :8080 -baseurl https://sherpa.irias.nl

+Actually, we run it slightly differently, with nginx in front, and the service managed via upstart.
+See etc/ for examples.

 # License